The United States is already experiencing considerable growth in its senior population.

 As will be seen in the following sections, the number of chronic conditions is a major preceptor in consideration of utilizing nurses for home care of the elderly.

-Demographics of Elderly in terms of ADL and IADL5
+Demographics of the Elderly in terms of ADL and IADL5

 Activities of daily living (ADLs) are basic self-care tasks, akin to the kinds of skills that people usually learn in early childhood.
 They include: